korpling/paula-xml/README.md

 ## Compile the documentation

 **Note that the markdown files in this repository are work in progress!
-If you just need the documentation use the link to the PDF file above.**
+If you just need the released documentation use the link to the PDF file above.**

 The old documentation was written in Docbook but we are now migrating to Markdown and mdBook.